 Short-Term Study Abroad

-The Summer Internship Programs combine an opportunity for undergraduate students to participate in an unpaid global internship while taking an actual Fisher course in-country.
-Students learn how business is conducted in that region and industry, as well as earn course credit that will apply directly to their academic program.
+The Summer Global Internship Programs provide an opportunity for undergraduate students to participate in a customized global internship based on students' preferences.
+Students learn how business is conducted in that region and industry, as well as assimilate into the country's culture during the 8-week unpaid internship.